 - Beyond the Emergency, a world-first study by Turning Point and Monash University, investigates the scale and nature of ambulance call outs to men experiencing acute psychological distress, self-harm or suicidal behaviour.
 Funded by Beyond Blue and the Movember Foundation, we hope this detailed picture inspires different policy and service decisions.

 - Beyond Blue forms a national partnership with Wild Women On Top.
-The partnership will raise vital funds for the Beyond Blue Support Service through Coastrek, Australia’s most popular charity hiking event for women.
+The partnership raises vital funds for the Beyond Blue Support Service through Coastrek, Australia’s most popular charity hiking event for women.

 - Beyond Blue issues a statement supporting the Uluru Statement from the Heart and develops an Aboriginal and Torres Strait Islander Strategy to guide our contribution for the next five years.